tonykwon/Docker-Virtual-Hosting/README.md

 $ docker-compose up
 ```

 Try visiting `http://nginx.dev/` on a browser to ensure the containers are up and running.
-Similarly, check to see what images are pulled/created by running `$docker images` command.
+Similarly, check to see what images are pulled/created by running `$ docker images` command.

 ### Typical Workflow ###